 What kind of support do Social Carers provide?

 Social Carers help people of all ages and abilities to increase their independence and participate in their community.
 Social Carers provide companionship and non-medical support such as playing chess with elderly relatives who have arthritis, or such as helping someone with a disability to get out in the fresh air to exercise safely and with supervision where needed.

 Our Social Carers can help with transport to appointments, can help you stay active, provide regular check-in visits, meal preparation, light housekeeping and be event buddies – whatever non-medical support you need!

-You can become a Member either to find support for yourself or to find support on behalf of someone else.
-Members create a free account and tell us a little about yourself and your personality, so you can get matched with Social Carers in your local community who hold the right skills for what you need and share the same interests as the person receiving care – helping genuine bonds of companionship to form.
+You can become a Like Family Member to either find support for yourself or to find support on behalf of someone else.
+Tell us a little about yourself and your personality, so you can get matched with compatible Social Carers in your local community.
+You can search for Social Carers based on location, age, experience and even interests!

-After telling us a little about yourself or your loved one who needs support, the next step is to post your first activity.
-A ‘activity’ is a job post where can go into more detail about the kind of support you’re looking for, for example if you need someone to help you buy groceries, learn new computer skills, help you to write a resumé or someone to go for a walk with.
+After telling us a little about yourself, the next step is to post your first Activity.
+An ‘Activity’ is a job post where can go into more detail about the kind of support you’re looking for.
+For example, you might ask for a Social Carer to accompany you to a music festival for 3 hours on a Friday.
 During this stage, you can also directly message people who seem suitable for what you need.

 Once you've connected with a potential Social Carer, you can set up a free 1-hour Meet and Greet.
 This is a great opportunity to ask any questions and see if you'll be a good fit for each other.
 You can do it in person or via a phone or video call.